 Feature Details |

-Simple way for invoices to enter the system |
+A simple way for invoices in multiple formats to enter the system |

-A straightforward way for receiving the invoices from multiple sources without human intervention (email, paper, fax, XML/EDI) |
+An automated and monitored way for receiving the invoices from multiple sources in multiple formats without human intervention (email, paper, fax, e-Invoice, EDI) |

 Differentiation of user role needs |

-Current features of D365 Finance are limited to focus on AP practitioners, and leave out the needs of the broader audience in the business, such as invoice approvers, buyers, and management. |
+Current features of D365 Finance are limited to focusing only on AP practitioners and leave out the needs of the broader audience in the business, such as invoice approvers, buyers, and financial management. |

 Mobile capabilities |